Instamojo/Instamojo-OpenCart-2.0/README.md

 ## Download:

-Download the latest release from the [releases section](https://github.com/Instamojo/Instamojo-OpenCart-2.0/releases) or download it from the [OpenCart Extensions website](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=21984).
+Download the [latest release](https://github.com/Instamojo/Instamojo-OpenCart-2.0/releases/latest) from GitHub or download it from the [OpenCart Extensions website](http://www.opencart.com/index.php?route=extension/extension/info&extension_id=21984).

 For auto-installation rename the file to use the extension `ocmod.zip`, for example: `Instamojo-OpenCart-2.x.ocmod.zip`.